Elledykstra/hangman/index.md

 # HangmanApp
 An interactive Hangman game with graphics that the user is able to play and guess letters in order to figure out the given word.

-## Project Group Members
+## Project Group Members: Miles Groussman, Elle Dykstra, Cindy Tra
-Miles Groussman

-Elle Dykstra

-Cindy Tra

 ## Primary Responsiblities
 Elle: UML Class Diagram